Correlations constrained by composite measurements: Approximating for various Bell inequalities

 {Now, to approximate the solution to OP\ref{op:rel}, we apply a particular level of the Lasserre hierarchy, which is slightly lower than the previously described 1+AB, and which we will denote by 1+AB${}^*$.
 Let $\Upsilon_p$ denote the set of free parameters given by given by Eq.~\eqref{eq:ps-matrixform}, and $\Upsilon_{\mathcal{C}}$ that given by the free parameters in $\cal C$.
 Here, $\Upsilon = \Upsilon_p \bigcup \Upsilon_{\mathcal{C}} \bigcup \{1\}$.
 However, the matrix under study in the level we consider here has rows and columns labeled by the elements of $\left(\Upsilon \times \Upsilon\right) \setminus \left( \Upsilon_p \times \Upsilon_p \right) \setminus \left( \Upsilon_{\mathcal{C}} \times \Upsilon_{\mathcal{C}} \right) $ -- that is, it is a submatrix of that considered in level 1+AB.}

-{The upper bound to OP\ref{op:rel} given by the 1+AB${}^*$ level of the Lasserre hierarchy, gives a value of $\sim 0.2071$, which implies that $\mathcal{I}^\mathrm{R}_{max} = \frac{\sqrt{2}-1}{2}$.
-This equality follows from recalling that the Tsirelson's bound value can be achieved within Quantum theory by a Bell measurement, and hence yields a lower bound to $\mathcal{I}^\mathrm{R}_{max}$.
+{The upper bound to OP\ref{op:rel} given by the 1+AB${}^*$ level of the Lasserre hierarchy, gives a value of $\sim 0.2071$, which agrees up to numerical precision with $\mathcal{I}^\mathrm{R}_{\max} = \frac{\sqrt{2}-1}{2}$.
+This equality follows from recalling that the Tsirelson's bound value can be achieved within Quantum theory by a Bell measurement, and hence yields a lower bound to $\mathcal{I}^\mathrm{R}_{\max}$.
 In other words, here we recover Tsirelson's bound for the CHSH inequality.
-To corroborate this numerical result, we approximated the solution to OP\ref{op:rel} by the second level of the Lasserre hierarchy, and reached the same conclusion. }

 {\bf Case $|\iSet|=2$, $|\nSet|=3$.} {Here} we still assume that the PRM measures just two parities (i.e., those of $XX$ and $ZZ$), but {now} Alice and Bob have one more additional observable (i.e., Y).
-This is an important case, as it allows for the possibility that the constraints {imposed} by the existence of a PRM {are sensitive to the dimension of the local systems -- if this is not the case, then we are within a device-independent setup.}
+This is an important case, as it allows for the possibility that the constraints {imposed} by the existence of a PRM are sensitive to the dimension of the local systems.
+Notice that if the constrains stemming from the existence of a PRM turn out to be independent of the dimensions of the local systems, one can then take a device-independent approach to the problem and only rely on the black-box statistics to make assessments on the possible violations of the Bell inequality.

 {Our numerical results show that in this case Tsirelson's bound is also not violated.
-The results are computed exactly as in the previous case with $|\nSet|=2$: we upperbound the value of $\mathcal{I}^\mathrm{RP}_{max}$ via the 1+AB${}^*$ level of the Lasserre hierarchy, which yields Tsierlson's bound for the CHSH inequality as the solution to OP\ref{op:relQuant}. }
+The results are computed exactly as in the previous case with $|\nSet|=2$: we upperbound the value of $\mathcal{I}^\mathrm{RP}_{\max}$ via the 1+AB${}^*$ level of the Lasserre hierarchy, which agrees up to numerical precision with Tsierlson's bound for the CHSH inequality as the solution to OP\ref{op:relQuant}. }